Moonstroke/propergol/README.md

     meat      = mutton
     dairy     = yogurt

-Whitespace *after* the value is also discarded, but it is not recommended to have any, as it has no utility and only takes up unnecessary space.
+Whitespace *after* the value is also silently discarded, but it is not recommended to have any, as it has no utility and only takes up unnecessary space.
 It is usually there as a result of manual error.

 Likewise, blank lines between properties are allowed.
 They can be useful to group definitions of semantically-related properties.